|Driving Wheels||3ft 8ins|

 When in industrial service the engine had no name, but it was then christened Chislet after its final place of work.

-The locomotive is on static display at the Buckinghamshire Railway Centre.
+The locomotive was on static display at the Buckinghamshire Railway Centre but was reported to be being restored in the summer of 2020.